WORKING ON BEHALF OF MANUFACTURED HOME OWNERS IN BC

 Have been blessed with visions to facilitate change and I hope that I can make some useful contributions to our BCMHO org

-* one year commitment to allow for staggered 2 years mandates in order to maintain continuity of the society.
+Board positions are staggered 2 years mandates in order to maintain continuity of the society.

 Our Board of Directors are volunteers who together: